liamganose/wordle_solver/README.md

 5. Make sure the driver location is in your PATH.

 ### Running
-1. To use the solver you should be in the root directory and run `wordle solve`.
+1. To use the solver you should run `wordle solve`.
-2. The default driver is set to Chrome but if you want to switch use the `--driver` (-d) flag.
+2. The default driver is set to Chrome but if you want to switch use the `--driver (-d)` flag.
 E.G.:
     - `wordle solve --driver Firefox`
 3. Use `--headless` to run without GUI.